 class race grade_level;

-In my application I almost always use numeric version of variables, i.e., dummy variables (coded as 0 or 1).
-I like this approach because I can just use PROC MEANS on them to create a descriptive statistics table.
+In my applications I almost always use numeric version of variables, i.e., dummy variables (coded as 0 or 1).
+I like this approach because I can use PROC MEANS on them to create a descriptive statistics table.

 The question is how I get joint statistical tests when all of my predictors are numerically coded and thus I can't rely on the class statement (shown above in the syntax example).